 Here are some remedies and precautions through which lifespan of furnace can be increased:

-• Clean or replace the filter one a month or according to the manufacturer’s directions.
+- Clean or replace the filter once a month or according to the manufacturer’s directions.
 Dirty air filters lead to a slew of furnace problems.
-You can have a idea by taking help of furnace repair professional .
+You can have an idea by taking help of furnace repair professional.